westpoint-robotics/multirotor_launch/README.md

 ## Installation & Dependencies

 ### Pixhawk setup

+#### Compiling source code
 It is important to flash a proper PX4 stack on Pixhawk flight control unit (fcu).
-The proper firmware version is available online:
+The proper source of the firmware version is available online:
   * [PX4 firmware](https://github.com/westpoint-robotics/Firmware/tree/mpc_offboard_control) (branch mpc_offboard_control)

 Once you cloned the valid git repository, checkout the branch mpc_offboard_control, build and upload the firmware.
 To set up your environment for cross-compile, follow these [instructions](https://dev.px4.io/en/setup/dev_env_linux.html).